 Do Cellphones Cause Cancer?
 The California Department of Health Thinks You Should Be Careful.

-We advocate what’s referred to as the Precautionary Principle.
-Basically, this means that because there’s research, lots of it actually, saying the energy that powers our cellphones–called radio frequency or RF radiation– could be causing health concerns-including tumors and cancer, then we ought to take care when using our cellphones and use them mindfully.
+When it comes to cellphone radiation, we’re for the Precautionary Principle.
+Basically, this means that because there’s research, lots of it actually, saying the energy that powers our cellphones–called radio frequency or RF radiation– could be causing health concerns-including tumors and cancer, then we ought to take care when using our cellphones to make sure we stay safe and protected. .

-We’re happy to share the new California Department of Public Health Guidelines to Reduce Exposure to potentially cancer causing radio frequency (RF) radiation from cell phones:
+California agrees.
+Take a look at the California Department of Public Health Guidelines to Reduce Exposure to potentially cancer causing radio frequency (RF) radiation from cell phones:

 The announcement goes on to say–and this is SO important:

 Don’t rely on a “radiation shield” or other products claiming to block RF energy, electromagnetic fields or radiation from cellphones.
 According to the US Federal Trade Commission, products that interfere with the phones signal may force it to work harder and emit more RF energy to stay connected, possibly increasing your exposure.

 YES.
 It’s true.
 We’ve personally tested anti-radiation shields, discs and anti-radiation fabrics and we do not recommend them.
 We’ve used our meters on various forms of “radiation-stoppers” and we measure an increase in RF radiation levels from cellphones where the protective material “ends”.
 The meters demonstrate a magnification of cellphone or smartphone energy around the perimeter of shield.
 Although, we may see reduced levels of RF radiation with some cellphone cases, we want to make sure people realize that when the phone is on and using signal or searching for signal, there is RF radiation emitted from the device.
 That’s how a cellphone works.

 Cellphone Distance is the Key to Safe Cellphone Use